 Why does this colour have such a hold on them?
 As a mineral it is not often very valuable or hard to find.
 According to believers of colour psychology, turquoise carries associations of tranquility, love and friendship, feminine energy and “enjoying life”, but these are the people that believe that “too much turquoise can result in the wearer becoming fussy, analytical and ego-centric, (as opposed to just already being those things) so what do they know.

 The bottom line is, it’s exotic.
-It spells clear shimmering tropical paradise.
+For men it feels masculine but mystical and heroic (as was reported by the New York Times!).
+For women captivated by the colour, it spells clear shimmering tropical paradise.
 The crystal azure water, the bright empty sky, the blue curacao cocktails.
 And presumably the women who wear it head to toe are momentarily transported to white sands and a warm breeze and imagine themselves into each scene of Aladdin as Princess Jasmine in her turquoise harem pants and matching top.
 As opposed the bracing realities of Stoke on Trent or Godalming, where once again you find yourself standing in line at The Co-op with a quiche for 1 and a bottle of Pinot Grigio blush in your basket, whilst at home your husband has fallen asleep in a chair.